 The awkwardness was palpable when Rory joined James, but there was no going back.
 Rory sat on the edge of James’s bed, summoned up his resolve and rolled up the left side of his pyjama shorts.
 Careful to keep his penis hidden and tucked over to the right, he fumbled slightly as he reached in and freed his scrotum.
 James was glad that, apart from the Anglepoise bedside light that was directed on Rory’s crotch, the room was dark enough that the flush on his face as he took in the view wouldn’t show.
 James took in that Rory’s balls were considerably bigger than his own, and that the sack they sat in hung much lower too.
 He was in awe, but realised too that there was going to be more skin to shave than he’d thought.
 He was relieved though that they were covered in only a small amount of wispy hair – rather less than he had himself - so there wouldn’t be too much to remove.
-To his slight horror, James saw Rory’s testicles move around spontaneously inside their bag as they settled into their new position, hanging out of the leg of his shorts.
+To his slight horror, James saw Rory’s testicles move around spontaneously inside their bag as they settled into their new position hanging out of the leg of his shorts.

 The silence was intense, but what was there to say?
 James picked up the can of shaving foam and sprayed a little onto the left side of Rory’s scrotum, realising that it would only be another second or two before his first touch of someone else’s genitals.
 He had spent the seemingly endless time waiting for Rory in anxiously planning his strategy, working out that it might be easier to see what he was doing if he didn’t coat all of Rory’s scrotum in gel at once.
 He braced himself as he picked up the razor, surprised that his hand was as steady as it was.
 He lifted one of Rory’s balls, amazed at how large and weighty the nut felt and how freely it moved around inside the sack, and realised instantly that that looseness was going to make the job harder than it would be with his own much tighter-skinned set-up.
-Neither boy was expecting that the first scrape of the razor on Rory’s skin would be so audible in the complete silence of the night., and James felt Rory flinch slightly at the sound.
+Neither boy was expecting that the first scrape of the razor on Rory’s skin would be so audible in the complete silence of the night, and James felt Rory flinch slightly at the sound.

 “You OK?” asked James, glad to get Rory’s “I’m cool,” in return.